rkuma183/wilsonmar.github.io/_posts/2017-03-01-encrypt-all.md

 So we need to store keys for de-cryption separately from the data, such as emailed to yourself, then deleted from the device.

-> Want a home server to hold files securely.
+> Want a home server to hold files securely?
 Let me know!